Last Energy raises $3 million to fight climate change with nuclear energy

 Last Energy has raised $3 million to fight climate change using a very controversial tactic: new nuclear energy plants.
-The company, which has been spun out of research think tank the Energy Impact Center, is making open source designs for compact nuclear power plants that are much cheaper to build than older versions.
+The company is spinning out of research think tank the Energy Impact Center, which is making open-source designs for compact nuclear power plants that cost a lot less than versions from decades ago.

 The project is the brainchild of Bret Kugelmass, a Silicon Valley technologist who went to Washington, D.C. to start the nonprofit Energy Impact Center (EIC), which hopes to use clean nuclear power to decarbonize the environment by 2040.
-First Round Capital led the funding for Last Energy, which is creating a platform called Open100 to help companies make better nuclear power by providing engineering schematics, a construction schedule, and detailed economic analysis.
+First Round Capital led the funding for Last Energy, which will help create international development opportunities created by the platform called Open100 that provides what other companies need to make better nuclear power.

 In an interview with VentureBeat, Kugelmass said he realizes nuclear power is controversial, as we all have fears of being irradiated.
 But he maintains that nuclear power is the only way to make a significant difference in global climate change.
 And his plan addresses a lot of problems, starting with simpler plants that cost $300 million to build, rather than the billions of dollars required in years past.